Do you remember your first job? I was cutting lawns at age 14 and working at a park district as a concession worker at 15 years old.

 Though each state has separate child labor laws.

 Some states require teens to obtain an under 16 work permit before seeking employment.
 Check your local state’s department of labor or the guidance office at your school.

 Once you turn 16 years old, most of the limitations and restrictions are lifted.
 You can work as many hours as you’d like, except jobs considered hazardous.
 At 18, you are no longer a minor, and all restrictions are removed.

 All employees, including young teens, must be paid federal minimum wage, with some exceptions.
 Currently, the federal minimum wage is $7.25, but over half the states have higher minimum wages.

 As of this writing, Washington D.C. has the highest paying minimum wage of $14.00 per hour.
 California, Washington, and Massachusetts pay a minimum wage of $13.00 per hour.
 Most states are slowly increasing the minimum wage, which benefits first jobs for teens.

 See the state minimum wage laws map by the Department of Labor.
-Expect all employers to pay a 14 and 15-year-old only minimum wage and not a premium.
+Expect all employers to pay a 14 and 15-year-old employee only minimum wage and not a premium.

 The Department of Labor lists the types of jobs a 14 and 15-year-old employee can perform:

 - Bagging and carry out goods for customer orders